How to Create SOAP Web Service Using WSDL in ASP.NET Core (.NET 8)

 Does .NET 8 support SOAP web services?

-Yes, .NET 8 supports SOAP web services using external libraries like SoapCore or CoreWCF.
+Yes, .NET 8 supports SOAP web services through external libraries such as SoapCore and CoreWCF for building and consuming SOAP APIs.

 How do I generate a client proxy from a WSDL in .NET 8?